 "Data Universal Numbering System +4 (DUNS+4) number" means the DUNS number assigned by D&B plus a 4-character suffix that may be assigned by a business concern.
 (D&B has no affiliation with this 4-character suffix.)
-This 4-character suffix may be assigned at the discretion of the business concern to establish additional CCR records for identifying alternative Electronic Funds Transfer (EFT) accounts for the same parent concern.
+This 4-character suffix may be assigned at the discretion of the business concern to establish additional CCR records for identifying alternative Electronic Funds Transfer (EFT) accounts for the same concern.

-"Registered in the CCR database" means that-
+"Registered in the CCR database" means that -

-- (1) The Contractor has entered all mandatory information, including the DUNS number or the DUNS+4 number, into the CCR database; and - (2) The Government has validated all mandatory data fields, to include validation of the Taxpayer Identification Number (TIN) with the Internal Revenue Service (IRS), and has marked the record "Active".
-The Contractor will be required to provide consent for TIN validation to the Government as a part of the CCR registration process. - (b) (1) By submission of an offer, the offeror acknowledges the requirement that a prospective awardee shall be registered in the CCR database prior to award, during performance, and through final payment of any contract, basic agreement, basic ordering agreement, or blanket purchasing agreement resulting from this solicitation. - (2) The offeror shall enter, in the block with its name and address on the cover page of its offer, the annotation "DUNS" or "DUNS +4" followed by the DUNS or DUNS +4 number that identifies the offeror's name and address exactly as stated in the offer.
-The DUNS number will be used by the Contracting Officer to verify that the offeror is registered in the CCR database. - (c) If the offeror does not have a DUNS number, it may obtain one by calling Dun and Bradstreet at 1-866-705-5711 or via the Internet at www.dnb.com.
-Vendors located outside the United States should contact the local Dun and Bradstreet office to request a DUNS number. - (d) If the Offeror does not become registered in the CCR database within the time prescribed by the Contracting Officer, the Contracting Officer will proceed to award to the next otherwise successful registered Offeror. - (e) Processing time, which normally takes 48 hours, should be taken into consideration when registering.
-Offerors who are not registered should consider applying for registration immediately upon receipt of this solicitation. - (f) The Contractor is responsible for the accuracy and completeness of the data within the CCR database, and for any liability resulting from the Government's reliance on inaccurate or incomplete data.
-To remain registered in the CCR database after the initial registration, the Contractor is required to review and update on an annual basis from the date of initial registration or subsequent updates its information in the CCR database to ensure it is current, accurate and complete.
-Updating information in the CCR does not alter the terms and conditions of this contract and is not a substitute for a properly executed contractual document.
+- (1) The contractor has entered all mandatory information, including the DUNS number or the DUNS+4 number, into the CCR database; and - (2) The Government has validated all mandatory data fields, to include validation of the Taxpayer Identification Number (TIN) with the Internal Revenue Service (IRS), and has marked the record "Active".
+The contractor will be required to provide consent for TIN validation to the Government as a part of the CCR registration process. - (b) (1) By submission of an offer, the offeror acknowledges the requirement that a prospective awardee shall be registered in the CCR database prior to award, during performance, and through final payment of any contract, basic agreement, basic ordering agreement, or blanket purchasing agreement resulting from this solicitation. - (2) The offeror shall enter, in the block with its name and address on the cover page of its offer, the annotation "DUNS" or "DUNS +4" followed by the DUNS or DUNS +4 number that identifies the offeror's name and address exactly as stated in the offer.
+The DUNS number will be used by the contracting officer to verify that the offeror is registered in the CCR database.